peteraritchie/ConsoleApplicationBuilder/README.md

 dotnet new consoleapp -o Peter.ConsoleApplication
 ```

-To create a console project that supports configuration and dependency injection using C# 9 (and thus not using file-scoped namespaces and ):
+To create a console project that supports configuration and dependency injection using C# 9 (and thus not using file-scoped namespaces and primary constructors):

 ```powershell
 dotnet new consoleapp -o Peter.ConsoleApplication --langVersion 9